Shooting guard

 The shooting guard (SG), also known as the two, two guard or off guard, is one of the five traditional positions in a regulation basketball game.

 A shooting guard's main objective is to score points for their team and steal the ball on defense.
+Shooting guards typically play the "wing" of the court and are generally expected to play better in isolation than other positions.
+Some shooting guards are tasked with being a "spot up" shooter, in which they are assigned to catch and shoot the ball, either on an open shot or in transition.
+They are also expected to have skills driving to the basket or creating separation on an isolation defender.

-Some teams ask their shooting guards to bring up the ball as well; these players are known colloquially as combo guards.
+Some teams ask their shooting guards to inbound the ball and bring it up the court; these players are known colloquially as combo guards.
 A player who can switch between playing shooting guard and small forward is known as a swingman.
 In the NBA, shooting guards usually range from 6 ft 4 in to 6 ft 6 in while in the WNBA, shooting guards tend to be between 5 ft 10 in and 6 ft 1 in.

 Characteristics and styles of play

 The Basketball Handbook by Lee Rose describes a shooting guard as a player whose primary role is to score points.
 As the name suggests, most shooting guards are good long-range shooters, typically averaging 35–40 percent from three-point range.
 Many shooting guards are also strong and athletic, and have the ability to get inside the paint and drive to the basket.

 Typically, shooting guards are taller than point guards.
 Height at the position varies; many bigger shooting guards also play small forward.
 Shooting guards should be good ball handlers and be able to pass reasonably well, though passing is not their main priority.
 Since good shooting guards may attract double-teams, they are frequently the team's back-up ball handlers to the point guard and typically get a fair number of assists.

 Shooting guards must be able to score in various ways, especially late in a close game when defenses are tighter.
 They need to have a good free throw percentage too, to be reliable in close games and to discourage opposing players from fouling.
 Because of the high level of offensive skills shooting guards need, they are often a team's primary scoring option, and sometimes the offense is built around them.

 In the NBA, there are some shooting guards referred to as "3 and D" players.
-The term 3 and D implies that the player is a good 3 point shooter who can also play solid (sometimes elite) defense.
+The term 3 and D implies that the player is a good 3 point shooter who can also play effective defense.
 The 3 and D player has become very important as the game sways to be perimeter oriented.